 Collections held by the Manuscripts division primarily document Mississippi from the early 19th century to the present.
 Types of records include individual and family papers, business records, architectural drawings, audio-visual recordings, photographs, maps and artifacts.

 Photographic images, including prints, film negatives, glass negatives and slides are an important historical resource documenting agriculture and rural life in Mississippi.
-The image collections of Mississippi State University Library are physically located within the individual collections found in the Manuscript and University Archives divisions of the Special Collections Department and the Congressional and Political Research Center.
+The image collections of Mississippi State University Library are physically located within the individual collections found in the Manuscript and University Archives divisions of Archives and Special Collections and the Mississippi Political Collections.

 University Record Groups

-The University Archives Division of the Special Collections Department is the official repository for University files, publications, photographs, audiovisual materials and memorabilia.
+The University Archives Division is the official repository for University files, publications, photographs, audiovisual materials and memorabilia.

 Mississippiana and Rare Books